vladkinoman/just-my-notes/games/gaming-on-linux/steam-linux-runtime-and-proton.md

 > - [Steamplay/Proton/Lutris cheat sheet](https://redd.it/9anque)
 > - [Steam Play Compatibility Reports](https://spcr.netlify.com/)

+### How to enable launch options (environment variables)

+> "Ghost of a Tale" was a fail.
+However, found out that two commands named:
+>
+> `PROTON_NO_D3D11`
+>
+> `PROTON_USE_WINED3D11`
+>
+> can be used to make it run.
+However, I don't know the formatting I have to use while inserting the commands.

+You can just write `PROTON_USE_WINED3D11=1 DXVK_HUD=fps %command%`.

+The `%command%` at the end is the original command, and the `PROTON_USE_WINED3D11=1* and *DXVK_HUD=fps` are options you want to use.

+Yes, you have to put `%command%` at the end all the time.
+It's been like that ever since steam for Linux came out.
+The reason is that these aren't really launch options (command line switches) but environment variables.
+The syntax allows steam to recognize this, and set the variables before launching the game.

+If a game has actual launch options, you don't do this.
+E.g. if a Windows game is supposed to run like `game.exe -windowed`, you only put `-windowed` without the `%command%` stuff just like under Windows.

 ## Steam Linux Runtime

 With "Steam Linux Runtime" you can run your <u>Linux</u> games in a container.
 The reason for doing this is that <u>it will ensure that the game will run the same on every distribution</u>.
 If a game has bugs on Fedora but runs fine on Ubuntu then you can try the container, it might then run fine in the container on Fedora.